burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 *Compiled object files* augmented with another binary file from static libraries are linked into the final executable.
 The language does not specify the internal details of the compilation or linkage - it's the responsibility of the creators of toolchains.

 The final binary format such as [ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows is also not under the obligation of creators of Language or user space developers.
-It's under the responsibility of the creators of the Operation System.
+It's under the responsibility of the creators of the Operating System.

 There are situations when the target device in which the program will be executed has no Operating System at all.
-The case of launching the program on a target device with no Operation System sometimes is denoted as *"Launching on Bare Metal"*.
+The case of launching the program on a target device in a such case sometimes is denoted as *"Launching on Bare Metal"*.
 In that later case, the format of binary files is typically under the Device Vendor's responsibility (example: [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), [SASS](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html) for NVIDIA GPU is provided by NVIDIA).

 ## The Compiler and Linker.
 Details

 A high-level overview is presented above, but if you are curious about how a compiler compiles source then welcome to this section.
 It's possible to be productive even without the knowledge below, especially during creating only user space applications.
 If you want to know how things are working and you have that curiosity - you're welcome to read the text below.
 In another case - just skip it.

-A source code for C and for C++ consists of source files.
+A source code for C and C++ consists of source files.

 Each source file is translated (or processed) through the following sequence of steps.